analyticsinmotion/create-images-with-dall-e-in-microsoft-word/README.md

 <a href="https://support.microsoft.com/en-us/office/show-the-developer-tab-in-word-e356706f-1891-4bb8-8d72-f57a51146792">https://support.microsoft.com/en-us/office/show-the-developer-tab-in-word-e356706f-1891-4bb8-8d72-f57a51146792</a>
 <br /><br />

-### 4.2 Import the ChatgptImageGeneration.bas file
+### 4.2 Import the Dalle.bas file

-**Step 1** - Download and Save the latest ChatgptImageGeneration.bas file from this repository.
+**Step 1** - Download and Save the latest Dalle.bas file from this repository in the src/windows directory.
 <br />

 Keep the location of where the file is saved as you will need it later.<br />